Non-stop flights to Jakarta (CGK)

 Non-stop flights from Africa to Jakarta

 Egyptair is currently the only airline flying non-stop from Africa to Jakarta.
-They fly seasonal from Cairo (CAI).
+They fly year-round from Cairo (CAI).

 Non-stop flights from the Middle-East / Western Asia to Jakarta

-Garuda Indonesia (SkyTeam): year-round flights from Jeddah (JED) and Medina (MED).
+Garuda Indonesia (SkyTeam): year-round flights from Doha (DOH), Jeddah (JED) and Medina (MED).

-Lion Air: year-round flights from Jeddah (JED) and Medina (MED).
+Lion Air: seasonal flights from Jeddah (JED) and Medina (MED).

-Saudi Arabian (SkyTeam): year-round flights from Jeddah (JED), Medina (MED) and seasonal flights from Riyadh (RUH).
+Saudi Arabian (SkyTeam): year-round flights from Jeddah (JED) and Medina (MED).

 Emirates: year-round flights from Dubai (DXB).